 Symptoms of a deviated septum include:

 A septoplasty is a surgical procedure that straightens or changes the shape of the nasal septum to treat symptoms of nasal obstruction.
-It can be performed under local or general anesthesia, usually on an outpatient basis.
 During the surgery, the septum is repositioned or removed to open the nasal airway.
 If needed, turbinate reduction can be performed at the same time.

 A septoplasty procedure involves the removal or reshaping of the deviated portions of the bone and cartilage along the septum.
 It begins with the doctor making a small incision inside the nostril in order to lift up the tissue covering the septum and view the bone and cartilage directly.
 Once the septum is straightened, the incision is then closed with stitches.
 The doctor may place splints inside the nostrils to help the septum heal straight and minimize the formation of scar tissue.